 Stay as tight to the cone as possible when shuffling around the cone.

-Perform 4 x 10 yard sprints (2 each direction).
+Perform 4 x 10-yard sprints (2 in each direction).

 What is Agility?

-An athlete that has great agility is one with the ability to change their body’s position precisely.
-Along with the combination of isolated movement skills adopting a combination of speed, balance, coordination, strength, reflexes, and endurance.
+An athlete with excellent agility can change their body’s position precisely, along with the combination of isolated movement skills, adopting a combination of speed, balance, coordination, strength, reflexes, and endurance.
 Agility is a skill that requires the body to change direction in a precise and direct manner.

 Why Is Agility Training Important For Football?

 Touchdowns!
 Scoring a touchdown isn’t simple.
-Offensive players need to score points for their team and they need agility to change direction quickly.
+Offensive players need to score points for their team, and they need agility to change direction quickly.
 On the other side of the ball, defensive players need agility to keep up with the movement of the player that is trying to score.

-If you’re a serious football player looking to play football at the next level, you can access all of our sports performance training programs, football drills and workouts, and the Gridiron Recruiting Center inside “The Gridiron Academy“ to help you with your football recruiting.
+Suppose you’re a serious football player looking to play at the next level.
+You can access our sports performance training programs, football drills, workouts, and the Gridiron Recruiting Center inside “The Gridiron Academy“ to help you with your football recruiting.

-Don’t Stop Here.
-Continue Reading More Football Training Tips
+Continue Reading More Football Training Tips Below